mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 The third category is called *function*: the concomitant mental faculties.
 That means function of the mind: the wholesome and unwholesome functions concomitant with the six consciousnesses.
 There are many kinds of concomitant functions of the mind: for instance anger, hatred, et cetera; many things.

 These categories are very interesting, because the fourth one is an element which is not associated with the mind of the six sense consciousnesses or concomitant mental faculties, nor the elements of form, nor the fifth one, which is the *truth*.
 This is the element which is completely not associated with the truth, and also the mind, and also form, and also the concomitant mental faculties.
-That is what is called [*samskara*](glossary#samskara).
+That is what is called *samskara*.

-In [Abhidharmakosha](glossary#abhidharmakosha), [samskara](glossary#samskara) is [included in] many things.
+In *Abhidharmakosha*, samskara is [included in] many things.
 I am very interested in this element, which is not associated with the mind and not associated with the truth.
 That element is sort of a *force*.
 In the book ["The Central Conception Of Buddhism"](books#central-conception), [the author] said about this:

 > A force, it must be recalled, shouldn't be regarded as a real influence of something extending beyond its own existence in order to penetrate into another.
 But, simply as a condition, or a fact, upon which another fact arises, or becomes prominent by itself.
-This is [samskara](glossary#samskara) in the Buddhist system.
+This is samskara in the Buddhist system.
 >
 > (From ["The Central Conception of Buddhism and the Meaning of the Word Dharma"](books#central-conception) by Theodore Stcherbatsky

-So, [samskara](glossary#samskara) as a force shouldn't be regarded as a real influence of something extending beyond its own existence in order to penetrate into another.
+So, samskara as a force shouldn't be regarded as a real influence of something extending beyond its own existence in order to penetrate into another.
 So samskara is not your force penetrating into other beings, but it is a kind of condition.
 A condition is a fact which occurs between two objects.
 But mainly these conditions are what is called origination and decay.
 According to [primitive Buddhism](glossary#primitive-buddhism ), that is [impermanence](glossary#impermanence) or constant change.
 Appearing and disappearing, appearing and disappearing.
 So broadly speaking, force is understood like this.

 Anyway, force is not a real force, but a conditioned element which occurs between two objects.
 And also this conditioned element has a certain power to *concert* two things, to exist.
 So that’s why this author says, “... simply as a condition, or a fact, upon which another fact arises, or becomes prominent by itself.
-This is [samskara](glossary#samskara).”
+This is samskara.”

 #### 9:02